noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

   - ch The advance measure (width) of the glyph "0" of the elements font.
   - rem Font size of the root element.
   - lh Line height of the element.
-  - vw 1% of the viewports width.
+  - vw 1% of the viewports width. (be careful with scrollbars!)
-  - vh 1% of the viewports height.
+  - vh 1% of the viewports height. (be careful with scrollbars!)
   - vmin 1% of the viewports smaller dimension.
   - vmax 1% of the viewports larger dimension.